department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/landing-page/research/2023-03-Landing-Page-User-Research/2023-03-conversation-guide.md

 	- _Optional alternative approach:_ There is a new section where you can find all of your personal health information, like your messages with your doctor and your personal health records. _(If person is MHV user, let them know that we are moving MHV onto VA.gov.)_
 	- Starting from this home page, how would you find this new page with all your personal health information?

 5. _Once the person arrives at landing page:_ Why don't you spend a little time getting to know this page.
+Please think out loud and let me know what your thoughts are about the page, the information here, and how everything is organized.
  	- _After they've moseyed about:_ What do you think this space is?

 6. What do you believe you are supposed to be able to do here?